Sustainability Degree Program

 Through the master’s degree program in sustainability you:

 - Gain knowledge of sustainability criteria and benchmarking measures to critically evaluate the health of the natural and manmade world.

 - Develop an understanding of policies, technologies, and financial models that support sustainable development.

 - Build competency in a variety of quantitative and analytic skill-sets.

 - Learn to design more sustainable solutions that reduce environmental impact and increase benefits to society and ecosystems.

 The sustainability degree program includes 12 courses, with at least one, three-week course taken on campus.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, January session, or summer.
-To fully experience Harvard, you are required to take at least one three-week thesis proposal or capstone course on campus.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, and summer.
+You are required to take at least one three-week thesis proposal or capstone course on campus.

 - Complete your thesis or capstone.

 - If you choose the thesis track, you'll work independently with a thesis director to conduct in-depth research on a topic relevant to your professional plans.

-- In the capstone track, you work in a classroom setting to apply knowledge and skills obtained in the program to design a short-term research project that has real-world application, or you'll be engaged in a consulting project for an industry client in need of an innovative sustainable solution.
+- In the capstone track, you work in a classroom setting to apply knowledge and skills obtained in the program to design a short-term research project that has real-world application, or you'll engage in a consulting project for an industry client in need of an innovative sustainable solution.
 Past clients include Amazon, General Electric, State Street Corporation, Vertex Pharmaceuticals, and NYC Health + Hospitals.

 Affordability is core to our mission.
 Our 2020–21 graduate tuition is $2,900 per course.
 The total tuition cost of earning the degree is approximately $35,000.